A row of young children in white shirts stand on the Ford's Theatre stage and speak.

 Tamekia Jackson

 A Houston native, Tamekia is an educator and performer who loves the power of stories.
-As a teaching artist, Tamekia enjoys helping students take ownership of their creative process and building empathetic and respectful spaces that encourage growth.
+As a teaching artist, Tamekia enjoys helping students take ownership of their creative process and encouraging personal growth.
 She received her BA from St. Edward’s University and her MA from NYU in Individualized Studies.
-Tamekia enjoys working in different mediums, including narrative writing, film, and live theater.
-Tamekia has over twelve years of experience as a teaching artist, and this is her third year with Ford’s Theatre.
+Tamekia is a theater creator and performer for life.
+She has over twelve years of experience as a teaching artist.